Protect Your Children from Drowning

 - In California, drowning is the leading cause of death for children under 14

-- Children less than a year old are more likely to drown at home in a bathroom or bucket.
+- Children under a year old are more likely to drown at home in a bathroom or bucket

-- Children 5 years of age and older are more likely to drown in open water such as the ocean, lake, pond, or rivers.
+- Children 5 years of age and older are more likely to drown in open water such as the ocean, lakes, rivers, or ponds

-- Ensure every member of your family learns to swim – at least achieve skills of water competency: able to enter the water, get a breath, stay afloat, change position, swim a distance then get out of the water safely.
+- Ensure every member of your family learns to swim—or at least achieve water competency skills.
+Be able to enter the water, get a breath, stay afloat, change position, swim a distance, and exit the water safely.

-- Know what to do in a water emergency—including how to help someone in trouble in the water safely, call for emergency help, and CPR.
+- Know what to do in a water emergency—including how to safely assist someone in trouble in the water, call for emergency help, and administer CPR

-May is National Water Safety month!
-In this video, Firefighter Robby teams with Station 53 and EMS Medical Director Dr. Dan Shepherd to talk about how you can make sure everyone stays safe while in the water!
+Did you know that May is National Water Safety Month?
+In this fun, informative video, Firefighter Robby teams up with Station 53 and EMS Medical Director Dr. Dan Shepherd to talk about how you can make sure everyone stays safe while in the water.